Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Discussion

 \section{Discussion}

-While we acquired Twitter data for IoC sources in our study, it's likely that we also gathered non-security tweets or security news devoid of IoCs.
-To partially mitigate this issue, like previous researchers~\cite{kristiansen2020cti}~\cite{behzadan2018corpus}~\cite{shin2021twiti}, we used a set of hashtags and or keywords.
+Although our study involved collecting Twitter data over seven months, it is worth emphasizing that our dataset is quite substantial, consisting of an impressive 1.39 million English tweets.
+This extensive dataset empowered us to conduct a thorough and comprehensive analysis, thereby yielding valuable insights into our research questions.
+While we acquired Twitter data for IoC sources in our study, it is likely that we also gathered non-security tweets or security news devoid of IoCs.
+To partially mitigate this issue, like previous researchers~\cite{kristiansen2020cti,behzadan2018corpus,shin2021twiti}, we used a set of hashtags and/or keywords.
 However, the tweets might not be relevant because they can include blog URLs and tutorial discussions with the same hashtags.
 We developed an automated system with the help of a deep learning model to identify relevant tweets bearing IoCs.
 Furthermore, to limit the irrelevant IoCs, we purged certain unnecessary URLs like Tweet URLs, Facebook and Youtube URLs, etc., using regular expression rules.
 According to Table~\ref{tab:correctness}, URL is the most prevalent IoC sent via security tweets.
-It might be because malicious URLs are frequently used as the centerpiece of several cyber incidents, including malware, phishing, and spamming~\cite{url_ioc}.
+It might be because malicious URLs are frequently used as the centerpiece of several cyber incidents, including malware, phishing, and spamming\footnote{https://resources.infosecinstitute.com/topic/threat-hunting-for-urls-as-an-ioc/}.
 Additionally, it is simple for attackers to deliver the URLs via the existing communication systems.
 Moreover, the search criteria used to acquire the data for this study included terms like ``phishing," ``malware," ``0day," ``botnet," ``spyware," ``ransomware," and others.
 However, as shown in Table~\ref{tab:IoC_Status}, the percentage of suspicious IPs identified as malicious is relatively low across all TIS.
-Since attackers frequently change IP addresses~\cite{villalon2022key}~\cite{ray2015understanding}, it is possible that threat intelligence services rarely examine and store IP addresses in their feeds.
+Since attackers frequently change IP addresses~\cite{villalon2022key}, it is possible that threat intelligence services rarely examine and store IP addresses in their feeds.
 Thus according to our findings, IP addresses are a poor indicator of threat activities.